jasonflan50/jasonflan50/README.md

 # 👋 Hey there

 <div align="justify">
-    My name is Jason and I'm a Full Stack Developer who loves to work with JavaScript technologies.
+    My name is Jason and I'm a Front End Developer who loves to work with JavaScript technologies.
 Right now I'm focused on learning everything there is related to Web Development.
 I'm also passionate about exploring new       technologies which I can leverage to solve real-life problems.
 </div>